Kristi Rigg, BEd, MEd

 CEO/Founder

-Kristi Rigg is the CEO and Founder of West Coast Centre for Learning in Surrey, BC.
-Her primary focus is providing support to individuals and their families, struggling with challenges to learning, memory and personal capacity development.
+Kristi Rigg is the Founder and CEO of West Coast Centre for Learning in Surrey, BC — a support centre dedicated to empowering neurodivergent individuals and their families through evidence-based learning and cognitive development programs.

 Shannon Brathwaite